MACD: Multi-Agent Clinical Diagnosis with Self-Learned Knowledge for LLM: Introduction

 This study systematically evaluates the effectiveness and generality of the framework, as well as the impact of the base model on its performance.
-The key findings of the study are as follows: (1) The Self-Learned Knowledge generated by the MACD framework has more practical application value than the Professional Guideline~\cite {konstantinides20202019, metlay2019diagnosis,torres2017international,asteggiano20152015,leppaniemi20192019,sartelli20202020,pisano20202020,di2016wses,di2020diagnosis} and Mayo Clinic Guideline~\cite{noauthor_appendicitis_nodate, noauthor_cholecystitis_nodate, noauthor_diverticulitis_nodate, noauthor_pancreatitis_nodate,noauthor_pericarditis_nodate,noauthor_pneumonia_nodate,noauthor_pulmonary_nodate} in clinical diagnosis.
-The MACD framework achieves more significant performance enhancements, with an up to 22.3\% improvement in diagnostic accuracy.
-When equipped with the Self-Learned Knowledge, the diagnostician agents achieve an accuracy level that approaches or even surpasses that of human physicians, with performance improvements of up to 16\% over physicians' diagnoses, showcasing the clinical translational potential of our method.
-(2) Compared to guideline knowledge, the Self-Learned Knowledge demonstrates superior stability, yielding predictable performance improvements that align with models’ intrinsic capabilities (stronger agents obtain higher accuracy, weaker ones lower), and greater transferability, achieving substantial and consistent accuracy gains across diverse LLMs.
-(3) Self-learned knowledge generated by the MACD framework exhibits model-specific preferences and individualized characteristics, primarily manifested in the fact that each model achieves the highest diagnostic accuracy when using knowledge it has generated itself, compared to knowledge derived from other models.
-(4) The Self-Learned Knowledge is further evaluated to be effective in the MACD-human collaboration workflow, achieving a notable improvement.
+The key findings of the study are as follows: (1) The Self-Learned Knowledge (SLK) generated by the MACD framework is more suitable for LLMs than the Professional Knowledge~\cite {konstantinides20202019, metlay2019diagnosis,torres2017international,asteggiano20152015,leppaniemi20192019,sartelli20202020,pisano20202020,di2016wses,di2020diagnosis} and Mayo Clinic Knowledge~\cite{noauthor_appendicitis_nodate, noauthor_cholecystitis_nodate, noauthor_diverticulitis_nodate, noauthor_pancreatitis_nodate,noauthor_pericarditis_nodate,noauthor_pneumonia_nodate,noauthor_pulmonary_nodate} in clinical diagnosis, boosting diagnostic accuracy by up to 22.4\%.
+When equipped with the SLK, the diagnostician agents achieve an accuracy level that surpasses that of state-of-the-art (SOTA) LLMs such as GPT-5, with performance improvements of up to 15.8\% over GPT-5's diagnoses.
+Furthermore, the framework establishes a distinct advantage over both prompt engineering strategies (e.g., Chain-of-Thought, Few-Shot) and fine-tuning methods, providing empirical evidence that simulating experience accumulation yields greater diagnostic gains than traditional algorithmic adjustments.
+(2) Compared to authoritative knowledge, the SLK demonstrates superior stability, yielding predictable performance improvements that align with models’ intrinsic capabilities (stronger agents obtain higher accuracy, weaker ones lower), and greater transferability, achieving substantial and consistent accuracy gains across diverse LLMs.
+(3) The SLK generated by the MACD framework exhibits model-specific preferences and individualized characteristics, primarily manifested in the fact that each model achieves the highest diagnostic accuracy when using knowledge it has generated itself compared to knowledge derived from other models.
+Simultaneously, the SLK achieves favorable results in disease relevance assessments by human experts, demonstrating promising clinical value.
+(4) The SLK is further evaluated to be effective in the MACD-human collaboration workflow.
 The workflow, through its consultation process, provides human physicians with expanded diagnostic perspectives.
-The Self-Learned Knowledge achieves the highest initial diagnostic consensus rate (58.6\%) and the highest effective opinion rate (88.5\%) compared to the other two guidelines, indicating its greater capacity to provide physicians with effective diagnostic perspectives.
-In the subset evaluation where human physicians participate in the consultation process, the self-learned knowledge still achieves the highest diagnostic accuracy of 83.6\%, outperforming other guidelines and exceeding the physicians-only diagnosis accuracy by 18.6\%.
+The SLK achieves the highest diagnostic consensus rate (84.0\%) and the highest effective opinion rate (86.3\%) compared to the other two authoritative knowledge, indicating its greater capacity to provide physicians with effective diagnostic perspectives.
+In the subset evaluation where human physicians participate in the consultation process, the SLK still achieves the highest diagnostic accuracy of 83.6\%, outperforming the physicians-only diagnosis accuracy by 18.3\%.
 (5) The framework enhances explainability by generating a transparent text-based rationale that links the diagnosis to the case and knowledge, ensuring traceable and interpretable reasoning.
-In summary, this work not only offers a solution to the problem of LLMs' performance deficits in clinical diagnostic tasks, but also provides a pathway toward building more effective, intelligent, and trustworthy LLM-based open-ended diagnoses in the future.
+In summary, the MACD framework bridges the gap between LLM capabilities and clinical reality by significantly improving diagnostic performance.
+Its cost-effective, self-learning characteristics make it suitable for grassroots deployment, offering a practical solution to address global healthcare inequality.